-Date Activity May 2023 - July 2023 Core members of the WG have been meeting regularly to develop the WG Case Statement.
-Submission of this Case Statement to RDA September 2023 - March 2025 The WG will meet monthly on a fixed day and time (tbc) for the duration of the WG.
-WG members will liaise with relevant activities in UNESCO, CODATA, OSCs and with RDA groups July - September 2023 Consultation on the Case Statement within the RDA & CODATA communities as well as with potential outside collaborators Active recruitment of new members, including potential adopters, ECRs and mentors Definition of the mentoring program Case statement revision (as required) Preliminary work on an assessment of the needs and challenges of assessment of the digital tool needs of and challenges for key stakeholders in crisis situations September 2023 Official start of the WG (tbc) Mentoring program starts October 2023 First WG session at RDA P21 (if accepted) Definition of the three case study areas Work starts on the assessment of the digital tool needs of and challenges for key stakeholders in crisis situations
+Date Activity May 2023 - October 2023 Core members of the WG have been meeting regularly to develop the WG Case Statement.
+Review of the Case Statement by the RDA Community and Technical Advisory Board (TAB) July - October 2023 Consultation on the Case Statement within the RDA & CODATA communities as well as with potential outside collaborators Active recruitment of new members, including potential adopters, ECRs and mentors Case statement revision (as required) Preliminary work on an assessment of the needs and challenges of assessment of the digital tool needs of and challenges for key stakeholders in crisis situations October 2023 24 October 2023 Launch of the DSTS_CS-WG at the RDA Plenary 21, International Data Week, Salzburg, Austria: Tuesday 24 October at 9:00 am.